Dngallar/Django-Python/README.md

 - Implementation of **SiteTest_1** based on [Django Tutorial 01](https://docs.djangoproject.com/en/3.0/intro/tutorial01/) using ngrok to tunnel the server.

-- Simple HTML code test
+- Simple HTML code test.

+### August, 20 2020

+- Simple CSS code test.

 **Notes:**
 - To run in **localhost** use `python manage.py runserver`